urjaacharya/goloremgo/README.md

 `capEach` will capitalize first letter of each word in the `input` string.

 For example, `{{ capEach "apple sauce" }}` will return "Apple Sauce".

+## Contributing

+If you want to report a bug or have feature requests, please create an issue.
+You can also send a pull request if you have made any major changes or updates.